k4kfh/qucs_s-help/source/libraries/index.md

 ```{warning}
 While the Library syntax is XML-like, the exact syntax is not documented at this time, and the files are not intended to be human-editable.
 Attempting to manually edit a "compiled" Library file may result in unexpected behavior.
 ```

+### Methods to Create Libraries

+There are two methods to create Libraries in QUCS-S:

+1. [Create a Library Manually, with fully customizable circuitry and symbology.](#example-creating-a-new-library-manually) This is the most common method, since it gives you the most power to customize the Library components.
+2. [Create a Library by Importing SPICE Discrete Component Models (``.MODEL`` data), using the "Convert Data Files" tool (QucsConv).](#example-creating-a-new-library-from-spice-data-with-the-convert-data-file-utility-qucsconv) This is most commonly used to import model libraries from other tools, such as LTSpice.

 ### Example: Creating a New Library Manually